• Free shipping on all orders

 While they have things in common with their ancestors, dogs are not wolves.
 When they were domesticated, a greater emphasis was placed on teaching dogs to bark, as that behavior was more beneficial to humans because it warned of intruders.

-Dog howling can also be a sign of separation anxiety, so if you hear your dog howling every time you leave the house, it’s their way of saying that they want to be reunited with their favorite pack member.
+Dog howling can also be a sign of separation anxiety, so if you hear your dog howling every time you leave the house, it’s their way of saying they want to be reunited with their favorite pack member.

 5. Dog Baying Sounds